 Beware of brute-force attacks.
 That’s when a hacker tries to guess your username and password to gain access to your WordPress dashboard.
 If you’re not monitoring for brute-force attacks, you’ll have no idea they are occurring— until you get hacked!
 That’s why monitoring is such an important part of your maintenance plan.

 WordPress itself (referred to as WordPress Core) is also subject to vulnerabilities.
 That’s why WordPress security updates are issued at least several times a year.

-Everybody needs support at some point.
+Everybody needs a WordPress handyman at some point.

 If your website is not monitored 24/7 for downtime, you’ll have no idea when, how long, or how frequently it goes offline.
 Excessive downtime is one of the first indicators that it’s time to move to another hosting company.

 Fresh backups insure against accidents and malice.
 They make it easier (i.e., faster and cheaper) to recover from a mistake; a buggy software update; or even a malware infection.

 A proper backup plan should include both— your WordPress database and files, and they should not be stored in the same location as your website.
 Furthermore, they should be easy to restore; and each should be scanned for malware.

 Obviously, your WordPress maintenance plan should include frequent WordPress core, theme, and/or plugin updates.

 But ironically, each update has the potential to cause your website to behave erratically— from minor glitches, to a completely downed website.

 - Update WordPress, themes, and/or plugins as needed— typically every 3 to 4 weeks, or sooner when a major security vulnerability has been found/fixed;